 Dr Alan Meats, Honorary Reader, Biological Sciences

 29 September, 2010

 "My first encounter with Charles Birch was as a first year biology student in 1981.
 We were sitting in a lecture theatre waiting for our usual lecturer to arrive, when Charles strolled into the room.
 Our usual lecturer was away and Charles was to replace them for this session.
 The first thing he did was to ask us to name Charles Darwin’s first postulate.
 People started to throw back responses such as 'Survival of the fittest', but none of these answers were correct.
 Charles just stood there getting angrier and angrier, waiting for somebody to come up with the right answer.
 For the entire length of the lecture – about one hour – he didn’t move on from this point while we in the audience sat there feeling so awkward and embarrassed.
 Finally at the end of the lecture period, he gave us the answer – 'More individuals are born that can survive.'
 I’ll never forget that postulate!"

-Dr Stuart Gilchrist, PhD Research Fellow, School of Biological Sciences
+Dr Stuart Gilchrist, PhD Research Fellow, Biological Sciences

 28 September, 2010

 "Nothing beats Charles Birch's television lectures in biology during the 1970's.
 The image of sperm 'swimming' to the tune of 'Onward Christian Soldiers', is (I think) down to Charles.
 Maybe someone should try to dig this out of the archives to verify it.

 There is also the memory of Charles making an unscheduled and unannounced visit to the 'cool rooms' in the basement of the Zoology building (which, at one time were used to keep fruit flies at constant temperature).
 On opening the door of one of the rooms he was confronted, much to his surprise, by the sight of at a dressed deer carcass which was 'resting' before being consumed at a Zoology grad students function.